-Christina Ricci Goes Completely Nude And Exposes Her Boobs And Vagina
+Christina Ricci Goes Completely Nude And Exposes Her Boobs — And More

 Ricci also stated that she used to have insecurities about her body but she ended up getting rid of them thanks to her acting career.
 She further added that a character does not usually face strict demands to be perfect like in the case of models who are constantly required to look perfect all the time.
 She added that she no longer worries so much about doing a naked scene or even about the way her body looks.

 The TV show in which the actress went naked is a biography that is based on the life of Zelda Sayre Fitzgerald.
 The latter was the wife of F. Scott Fitzgerald, the author of The Great Gatsby.
-Despite her claims about having concerns about the way her body looked in the past, the actress looked stunning in the full frontal feature.
+Despite her claims about having concerns about the way her body looked in the past, the actress looked stunning in the full-frontal feature.
 She flaunted her sexy body revealing a well-toned body in the nude scene.
 Stills from the shoot feature the star standing completely naked at the entrance to a room with sliding doors.
 She had her hands raised and holding onto the doors and only wore a watch on one of her hands and a pair of black stilettos on her feet.

 Z: The Beginning of Everything is released today on Amazon Prime. #ChristinaRicci plays #Zelda Fitzgerald. https://t.co/EVZh8CtsCM @ZAmazon pic.twitter.com/DhRmXOpc37